kloudtek/genesis-templating/src/site/markdown/templates.md

 The basic template will consist of a json or yaml file.

+When you execute a template, you will need to specify the path to the template.
+When executing it will attempt to use that path as an URI to retrieve the template.
+If that fails it will then try to use that path as a filesystem path to find the template.

+The template path also supports a special scheme `classpath://` which will attempt to find one (and only one) genesis-template.json (or .yml) file.

 The top level JSON object can contain the following (optional) high level attributes are supported:

 | attribute name | type | optional | value |